splunk/public-o11y-docs/gdi/get-data-in/integrations.rst

 ********************************************************************************

 .. meta::
-  :description: This page provides a listing of integrations and services supported by Splunk Observability Cloud.
+  :description: A list of integrations and services supported by Splunk Observability Cloud.

 This page provides the list of integrations supported by Splunk Observability Cloud.